Computing Shortest Paths among Curved Obstacles in the Plane: Computing the Relevant Visibility Graph of Convex Splinegons

 Given a unit vector $u$, the {\em $u$-slope} of a directed line (or segment) $l$ is defined as the angle (in $[0,2\pi)$) of rotating $u$ counterclockwise to the same direction as $l$.
 For an undirected line (or segment) $l$, its {\em $u$-slope} is the angle (in $[0,\pi)$) of rotating $u$ counterclockwise to the first vector {\em parallel} to $l$; the direction of that vector is said to be {\em consistent} with the $u$-slope of $l$.

 Consider a pseudo-triangulation $\calT$.
 Given a vector $u$, for each bitangent $b\in B(\calT)$, we assign to $b$ the direction consistent with the $u$-slope of $b$.
 For every pseudo-triangle $T$ of $\calT$, let $b_T$ be the bitangent in $B(\partial T)$ with the minimum $u$-slope.
 Further, for each point $p \in \partial T$, we assign to the tangent line $l(p)$ of $T$ at $p$ the direction consistent with the $b_T$-slope of $l(p)$, and call $l(p)$ the {\em directed tangent line} of $T$ at $p$.
-The $b_T$-slope of the directed $l(p)$ is also called the {\em pseudo-triangle slope} (or {\em pt-slope} for short) of $l(p)$ at the point $p \in \partial T$.
+The $b_T$-slope of the directed $l(p)$ is also called the {\em pseudo-triangle slope} (or {\em pt-slope} for short) of $l(p)$ at the point $p \in \partial T$ \footnote{If $p$ is on a bitangent, then $p$ is also contained in another pseudo-triangle $T'$, in which case the pt-slope thus defined is with respect to $T$ only and $p$ also has another pt-slope defined with respect to $T'$. }.
 For any bitangent $b\in \calB$, suppose we assign a direction to $b$ and $p$ is an endpoint of $b$ (say, $p$ is on $\partial T$ of a pseudo-triangle $T$); then the direction assigned to $b$ is said to be {\em compatible} with $p$ if the directed tangent line of $T$ at $p$ has the same direction as $b$.
 Note that the pt-slope of any point on $b_T$ is zero.
 As moving on $\partial T$ clockwise from $b_T$, the pt-slope of the moving point increases continuously from $0$ to $\pi$, until we are back to $b_T$.

 Our algorithm maintains a topological structure called {\em good pseudo-triangulation}, defined as follows.
 A pseudo-triangulation $\calT$ is said to be {\em good} (called {\em weakly greedy} in \cite{ref:PocchiolaCo95}) if there is a way to assign every free bitangent $b\in \calB$ a direction such that a partial order $\prec$ can be defined on the directed bitangents of $B(\calT)$ with the following properties: (1) For each pseudo-triangle $T$ in $\calT$, the partial order $\prec$ is a total order, which corresponds to the pt-slope order on $B(\partial T)$ with respect to $b_T$; (2) the direction of each bitangent $b\in \calB$ is compatible with both its endpoints; (3) for any bitangent $b\in\calB \setminus B(\calT)$, all bitangents in $B(\calT)$ intersecting $b$ cross the directed $b$ from left to right.